 This, of course, is no news to anyone – we’ve all worked at a contact centre where the common cold and flu can spread quickly and take out a large percentage of your workforce.

-As employers, our primary focus is on ensuring the health and wellbeing of our employees so following these tips can help:
+As employers, our primary focus is on ensuring the health and wellbeing of our employees (not just with COVID) so if you are lucky enough to still be operating with on-site staff, following these tips can help:

 - Consider using alternating workstations to increase the distance between employees and spread out your employees wherever possible.